abdur-im/data-analysis-projects/Covid_Mitigation_Measures/sql_processes.md

 ### 3.4.
 Addressing NULLs and Date Gaps

 NULL values and date gaps were addressed using various methods depending on the nature of the data.
 Countries missing over 10% of their data were excluded.
-For instance, all `Liechtenstein` records were discarded due to significant data gaps.
+For instance, all records related to the country Liechtenstein were discarded due to significant data gaps.
 This was achieved in `covid_stringency_index` using:

 ```
 DELETE FROM covid_stringency_index